 Misconceptions about your higher calling

 We would all like to believe that we have a special purpose here.
-And now, here are some interesting facts that you should know, before you get tied up into another one of those spiritual myths!
+And now, here are some interesting facts that you might want to know before you get tied up into another one of those spiritual myths!

 #12 – You have a “special purpose” and it’s NOT doing a corporate job.

-Just like I explain in this video, there are two kinds of people in the world.
+Just like I explain in this short video below, there are two kinds of people in the world.
 One that will give you a hard time about even the smallest asks you have from them.
-And second are the most chirpiest and open-hearted at your service.
+And second, are the chirpiest and open-hearted at your service.
 And YOU get to decide what person to be.
 Your job doesn’t decide that for you.

 #13 – Spirituality is sacred, and therefore, shouldn’t be charged for.